CSCfi/csc-user-guide/docs/apps/elmer.md

 ### Example parallel batch script

 === "Puhti"
-    This is a basic script for a 30 minute single full node job using all 40 cores and reserving 2 GB memory for each core, where the Elmer input file is `myrun.sif`.
+    This is a basic script for a 30 minute single node job using all 40 cores and reserving 2 GB memory for each core, where the Elmer input file is `myrun.sif`.

     ```bash
     #!/bin/bash